Streator High School

 Q: How will my student check in for attendance purposes on an e-learning day?

 A: Students must check in on their Google Classroom page of each class period.
-This must be done between the hours of 9:00 a.m. and 2:00 p.m.
-There will be a Google Form that all students must fill out for each class period for it to count towards attendance.
+This must be done between the hours of 8:00 a.m. and 2:00 p.m.
+Attendance will be taken in each class period via Google Classroom.

 Q: What if my child does not have internet access during an e-learning day?